georgeerol/CsvWevApp/README.md

 ![RunAPP](./misc/EditConfiguration.png)

 # Future Work
-* Add more unit, integration and system tests.
+* Add more unit, integration, and system tests.
 * Fix footer when big data is displayed.
-* Frontend to accept negative request from backend.
+* Frontend to accept negative request from the backend.
 * Setup DevOps with Travis.
 * Data Validation
 * Use temp folder as a cache system for the download service